rathianandk/Bigquery_AI_Assistant/README.md

 3.  **Secure Authentication**: A secure REST API, deployed as a Cloud Run service, provides temporary access tokens to authenticate the notebook user and authorize access to GCP resources.
 4.  **Interactive UI**: The user interacts with the assistant through a Jupyter-like interface powered by `ipywidgets`.
 They can select predefined questions or ask their own.
 5.  **Vector Search & Context Retrieval**: The user's question is converted into an embedding.
 A `VECTOR_SEARCH` query is then executed in BigQuery to find the most relevant documents from the knowledge base.
 6.  **Answer Generation & Display**: The retrieved documents are passed as context to a generative model in Vertex AI (`gemini-2.0-flash`).
-The model generates a comprehensive answer, which is then displayed to the user along with performance metrics, search results, and a cosine wave visualization of the similarity scores.
+The model generates a comprehensive answer, which is then displayed to the user along with performance metrics, and search results.
 ## 核心文件 (Core Files)

 -   `nvidia_AI_assistant.py`: The main application file.
 It contains the logic for the interactive UI, search, and answer generation. **Run this file in a Jupyter-compatible environment to start the assistant.**
 -   `setup_data_pipeline.py`: A utility script to create the necessary BigQuery dataset, tables, and remote models for the project.
--   `nvidia_docs_ingestion.py`: A script responsible for ingesting and processing NVIDIA's documentation into BigQuery.
 -   `generate_stackoverflow_embeddings.py`: A script to ingest Stack Overflow data and generate embeddings.
--   `requirements.txt`: A list of all the Python packages required to run the project.

 ## 🚀 Quick Start